jus7ee/FlappyBird/README.md

 # FlappyBird

-This project is a Flappy Bird like game writing solely in Python.
+This project is a Flappy Bird like game written solely in Python.